Wearable sensor measures airborne nicotine exposure from e-cigarettes

-Category: Environment Hits: 0Some studies have shown that nicotine, an addictive substance in electronic cigarettes, increases the risk of cardiovascular and respiratory disorders.
+Category: Environment Hits: 2Some studies have shown that nicotine, an addictive substance in electronic cigarettes, increases the risk of cardiovascular and respiratory disorders.
 But to get a full understanding of its potential health effects, a real-time nicotine monitoring device is needed.
 Such a device could also help vapers -- as well as non-vapers who encounter second-hand smoke -- measure their exposure.
 Now, researchers report that they have developed a battery-free, wearable device that could accomplish this task.

 Read more https://www.sciencedaily.com/releases/2021/12/211208085959.htm